karasakalmt/orai/README.md

 ## Introduction

 Orai is a decentralized oracle platform that leverages artificial intelligence to verify and validate real-world data for blockchain applications.
-Built on the 0G Network, Orai provides a trustless mechanism for submitting questions, obtaining AI-verified answers, and rewarding participants through a stake-based voting system.
+Built on the 0G Network, Orai provides a trustless mechanism for submitting questions and obtaining AI-verified answers with cryptographic proof verification.

 The platform enables users to:
 - Submit questions with attached fees to the oracle
 - Receive AI-verified answers through decentralized relayers
-- Participate in governance by staking tokens and voting on answers
-- Earn rewards for accurate answer validation
+- Verify answer authenticity through cryptographic proofs
 - Build decentralized applications that require verified off-chain data

 ## Tech Stack